2023-06-15 18:00:00

 The study authors found that house dust mite allergens and the LMAN1 protein can bind together on the cell surface to cause an inflammatory or allergic reaction.
 This research also uncovered that this binding was dependent on specific mannose sugar structures on dust mite allergens.

-Many common allergens, such as pollen, are mannosylated, that is, modified by the addition of mannose sugar.“We think it’s not just dust mites, because many other allergens are mannosylated, but it could be a very broad receptor that recognizes many different allergens (…) If the we think of a potential therapy, by understanding how the LMAN1 protein recognizes mites and the consequences of this recognition, we could apply it to many other contexts, and this is what we are currently trying to explore”, said Dr. Justine Tigno-Aranjuez.
+Many common allergens, such as pollen, are mannosylated, that is, modified by the addition of mannose sugar.“We think it’s not just dust mites, because many other allergens are mannosylated, but it might be a very broad receptor that recognizes many different allergens (…) If the we think of a potential therapy, by understanding how the LMAN1 protein recognizes mites and the consequences of this recognition, we might apply it to many other contexts, and this is what we are currently trying to explore”, said Dr. Justine Tigno-Aranjuez.
 The scientist and her team are currently conducting additional research to confirm this hypothesis, and potentially develop new therapies targeting the most common allergens.

 1686864535